ZsaZsa6/ZsaZsa6.github.io/_posts/2020-01-20-cli_data_gem_project.markdown

 #### Final Thoughts
 I sincerely hope that the rest of the projects do not take me this long to complete.
 My personal life played a large role in the that, as I had an unexpected trip to make where I was unable to work on anything in the bootcamp, and the holidays kept me away from my computer more than I expected.
 I also experienced a few bouts with sickness during this time and an enormous amount of stress.
 I have had to make some serious life changes and have several more looming in the near future that will impact my performance in the bootcamp.
 I know I will continue in the bootcamp and will complete it but I have some serious family commitments that I am going to have to deal with and some major adjustments to make.
 I have discovered that finding a balance between family and the bootcamp has been the most troublesome and crucial component to my success.
 I am still working toward that delicate balance and I assume that conflict will continue to be a source of stress as I move forward.
 I am committed to my path in both areas so it will be imperative that I work for that balance every day!
+I have fantastic support from my family and I will need to learn to lean on them more in the days ahead to achieve my goals.